Welcome to today's edition of the Rush 24-7 podcast.

 They're making a fool of themselves.

-The drive-by media is circling the wagons around the New York Times.
+The drive-by media is circling the wagons around the NEW YORK Times, in fact, let me.

-We and we can always we can always count on Chris Matthews.
+Let me find a couple sound soundbites about this because it's, it's funny, we and we can always, we can always count on Chris Matthews.

 He illustrates this pretty well.

-And I've got a I've got a point to raise after we um we get the let's see, baby, yeah.
+And i've got a, i've got a point to raise after we um, after we get the let's see baby yeah, it is cut.

-Here's an exchange between uh Chris Matthews on Hardbowl last night and uh White House advisor Nicole Wallace.
+Here's an exchange between uh, Chris Matthews on Hardbow last night and uh, White House advisor Nicole Wallace.

-Why is the president going after Dustin New York Times?
+Why is the president going after dust in the New York Times?

 It's the old trick.

-Go after New York, go after big ethnic New York, way up there in the Northeast and never votes Republicans.
+Go after big ethnic New York way up there in the Northeast that never votes Republicans.

 Can I translate this for you?